LordArshen/aws-saa-c03/README.md

     - Protocol Port 3389
 - Linux: SSH protocol
     - Port 22
+    - read only permission: chmod 0400
+- Connect with EC2 instance connect
+- Take care of the user. ec2-user,ubuntu, etc

+#### Ec2 roles Demo
+action/security/iam-role
+#### SSH Troubleshooting

+1) There's a connection timeout

+This is a security group issue.
+Any timeout (not just for SSH) is related to security groups or a firewall.
+Ensure your security group looks like this and correctly assigned to your EC2 instance.

+2) There's still a connection timeout issue

+If your security group is properly configured as above, and you still have connection timeout issues, then that means a corporate firewall or a personal firewall is blocking the connection.
+Please use EC2 Instance Connect as described in the next lecture.

+3) SSH does not work on Windows

+If it says: ssh command not found, that means you have to use Putty

+Follow again the video.
+If things don't work, please use EC2 Instance Connect as described in the next lecture

+4) There's a connection refused

+This means the instance is reachable, but no SSH utility is running on the instance

+Try to restart the instance

+If it doesn't work, terminate the instance and create a new one.
+Make sure you're using Amazon Linux 2

+5)  Permission denied (publickey,gssapi-keyex,gssapi-with-mic)

+This means either two things:

+You are using the wrong security key or not using a security key.
+Please look at your EC2 instance configuration to make sure you have assigned the correct key to it.

+You are using the wrong user.
+Make sure you have started an Amazon Linux 2 EC2 instance, and make sure you're using the user ec2-user.
+This is something you specify when doing ec2-user@<public-ip> (ex: ec2-user@35.180.242.162) in your SSH command or your Putty configuration

+6) Nothing is working - "aaaahhhhhh"

+Don't panic.
+Use EC2 Instance Connect from the next lecture.
+Make sure you started an Amazon Linux 2 and you will be able to follow along with the tutorial :)

+7) I was able to connect yesterday, but today I can't

+This is probably because you have stopped your EC2 instance and then started it again today.
+When you do so, the public IP of your EC2 instance will change.
+Therefore, in your command, or Putty configuration, please make sure to edit and save the new public IP.

+Happy troubleshooting!
+Stephane
 ## Simple Storage Service (S3) Basics

 - Global Storage Platform - regional based/resilient